2.5 Summary¶

 Q: Is the space complexity of tail recursion \(O(1)\)?

-Theoretically, the space complexity of a tail-recursive function can be optimized to \(O(1)\).
-However, most programming languages (such as Java, Python, C++, Go, C#) do not support automatic optimization of tail recursion, so it's generally considered to have a space complexity of \(O(n)\).
+Theoretically, the space complexity of tail recursive functions can be optimized to \(O(1)\).
+However, most programming languages (such as Java, Python, C++, Go, C#, etc.) do not support automatic tail recursion optimization, so the space complexity is generally considered to be \(O(n)\).

 A function can be executed independently, with all parameters passed explicitly.
-A method is associated with an object and is implicitly passed to the object calling it, able to operate on the data contained within an instance of a class.
+A method is associated with an object, is implicitly passed to the object that invokes it, and can operate on data contained in class instances.

 - Java and C# are object-oriented programming languages where code blocks (methods) are typically part of a class.
 Static methods behave like functions because they are bound to the class and cannot access specific instance variables.